pamo/pamo.github.io/pages/blog/2017-08-26-balinese-kitchen/index.md

 ## Familiarizing Ourselves with Ingredients at the Market

-The primary purpose of the market tour was too have a first hand look at what ingredients would look like among market stands.
+The primary purpose of the market tour was to have a first hand look at what ingredients would look like among market stands.
 We talked about the salad we would be making and a distinction was made between the greens in traditional western salads and Balinese salads.
 In Bali, fern tips are used rather than the common romaine, spinach, and kale.

 ~[Fresh ferns for Jukut Urab.](market_fern.jpg)